lightsparkdev/kotlin-sdk/umaserverdemo/README.md

 ## Running the server

-Configuration parameters (API keys, etc.) and information on how to set them can be found in `RemoteSigningConfig.kt`.
+Configuration parameters (API keys, etc.) and information on how to set them can be found in `UmaConfig.kt`.
 To run locally on your machine, from the kotlin-sdk directory, run:

 ```bash